Black Guard (Brazil)

+The Black Guard of the Redemptress (Portuguese: Guarda Negra da Redentora) was a paramilitary secret society in Rio de Janeiro composed of Brazilian former African slaves freed on May 13, 1888, by the signature of the Golden Law by Isabel, Princess Imperial of Brazil.

+The guard included capoeiristas who belonged to the street gangs of Rio de Janeiro.

-The Black Guard of the Redemptress (Portuguese: Guarda Negra da Redentora) was a paramilitary secret society in Rio de Janeiro composed of Brazilian former slaves freed on May 13, 1888, by the signature of the Golden Law by Isabel, Princess Imperial of Brazil.
-The group was led by José do Patrocínio, a former Republican, and its ostensible purpose was to protect the well-being of the Brazilian Imperial Family and to ensure the Princess Imperial's accession to the throne, in opposition to the rising threat of a Republican coup.
+The group was led by José do Patrocínio, a former republican, and its ostensible purpose was to protect the well-being of the Brazilian Imperial Family and to ensure the Princess Imperial's accession to the throne, in opposition to the rising threat of a republican coup.
 The group began its activities soon after the abolition of slavery and lasted until shortly around the Proclamation of the Republic in Brazil on November 15, 1889.

 Background

 During the 1880s, Brazil continued to prosper and social diversity increased markedly, including the first organized push for women's rights.
-Although the king, Pedro II, had two daughters, he had no son.
+Although the Emperor, Pedro II, had two daughters, he had no son.
 Thus, there was no heir to the monarchy.
 Isabel, Princess Imperial of Brazil, did not see herself becoming monarch, and her husband was unpopular.
-Throughout the decade, movements advocating Republicanism grew in membership, notably of slaveholders.
+Throughout the decade, movements advocating republicanism grew in membership, notably of slaveholders.
 The Golden Law was signed on May 13, 1888, by Isabel, Princess Imperial of Brazil, ending slavery in Brazil.
 The law was widely well-received.
 After its passage, Joaquim Nabuco wrote that "the monarchy is more popular than ever."
 Isabel became very popular among former slaves, known as 'the Redeemer of the blacks'.